Power BI – A Smashing Update!!!

 Faster geocoding for Bing maps (web preview)

 Once thing you would have notice if you ever worked with a large number of addresses in Power BI, is that it takes a bit of time to load as the Bing engine have to geocode each address on the fly every time the map is refreshed or a filter is added.
-The guys at Power BI have now improved this load time by 6 – now that’s some real geocoding muscle!!!
+The guys at Power BI have now improved this load time, in this Power BI Feb 2018 update, by 6 – now that’s some real geocoding muscle!!!

 They have rolled out this functionality only to a small group of users at the moment, and will continue to release to more and more in the days to come.
 If you don’t have this functionality yet, stay tuned – I’m sure it will reach everyone soon.
 Once thing to note, the feature will only affect maps in the Power BI Service, and won’t work on your desktop reports.